- This event has passed.

 The project is focused on planting trees to reduce erosion, protect water quality, and improve habitat for fish and wildlife.

 We have all the materials needed including tools, gloves, plants, water, and snacks.
 We recommend bringing a hat or visor and a reusable water bottle.
+If you plan on staying past lunchtime, you can pack a lunch or visit a restaurant in nearby Sperryville, 5 minutes away.

 Conservation staff will be on the site to provide instruction on planting methods, safety talk, and to answer questions about the project and the larger restoration efforts taking place across the region.